Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Applications

 To benchmark the performance of random Hamiltonian simulation approaches in the low-energy subspace, we further carry out extensive numerical experiments concerning simulating the one-dimensional localized homogeneous Heisenberg models of different system sizes $n\in[4,8]$ without external fields as follows:

 where $X_i$, $Y_i$, and $Z_i$ are Pauli operators acting on the $i$-th spin, and the summation is over every adjacent spin pair.
 The Hamiltonian in \eqref{eq:1xn} is decomposed into three interaction terms: $H=H_1+H_2+H_3$, containing all $X$, $Y$, and $Z$ terms, respectively, as indicated by the curly brackets.
 Since the ground energy $E_{0l}<0$ for every $H_l$, we implement the shift $H_l\rightarrow H_l-E_{0l}I$ for every $H_l$.
-We empirically pick $\Delta = 14$ (the shifted ground energy of the largest system $n=8$) such that for system sizes $n\in[4,8]$, the low-energy subspace covers neither (nearly) the whole spectrum nor a vacant subspace.
+We empirically pick $\Delta = 14$ (the shifted ground energy of the largest system $n=8$) such that for system sizes $n\in[4,8]$, the low-energy subspace covers neither (nearly) the whole spectrum nor a vacant subspace. {We also provide the theoretical scaling for simulation error in the figures.
+We remark that as we can not theoretically calculate the constant coefficient, we \emph{cannot} compare the \emph{exact values} of theoretical and numerical simulation error.
+In the remaining figures, we compare the \emph{scaling} between these two cases instead.}